SamLopBru/SamLopBru/README.md

 # 👋 Hi, I'm Samuel López Brufal

-I'm a Biomedical Engineer passionate about Artificial Intelligence, Computer Vision, and Cybersecurity.
-I enjoy building impactful projects that merge healthcare and technology.
+I'm a Biomedical Engineer with a strong interest in Artificial Intelligence and Computer Vision, especially in their application to medical and clinical environments.
+I enjoy developing impactful projects that connect healthcare with cutting-edge technology.

 ---